 Oh man, I’m a failure.
 There is WAY to finish this thing!!!
 There are too many miles and it’s just too hard!
 I’m not a role model or someone to look up I’m just a looser!
-I won’t be able to accomplish my dream of one day writing a book.
+I won’t be able to carry out my dream of one day writing a book.
 I won’t give any more lectures or create blog posts because I’m a failure!!!

-To try and pick myself up I thought of others who have failed.
+To try to pick myself up I thought of others who have failed.
 My friend Roz Savage failed her first attempt to row the Pacific Ocean but came back the following year to become the first women to row the Pacific solo.
 And another rower friend Sally Kettle failed her first attempt across the Atlantic Ocean yet ended up setting a world record for rowing it with her mother!
-If these ladies could face and accept failure so could I?
+If these women could face and accept failure so could I?

 As I went to sleep that night I decided to give myself some slack.
 No matter the outcome, no matter if I stopped tomorrow and no matter if I failed at least I failed at attempting to make my dreams come true.